-Jane’s personal fundraising efforts have involved many adventures, trekking in Nepal, reaching Everest base camp, fire-walking and sky diving, and when we visited, both Jane and Lucienne from the Billericay branch were sporting close cropped heads of hair after having their heads shaved the previous month to raise money for Bloodwise and Helen Rollason Cancer Charity, raising over £3,000 in the process.
+Jane’s personal fundraising efforts have involved many adventures, trekking in Nepal, reaching Everest base camp, fire-walking, walking Hadrian’s Wall and sky diving, and when we visited, both Jane and Lucienne from the Billericay branch were sporting close cropped heads of hair after having their heads shaved the previous month to raise money for Bloodwise and Helen Rollason Cancer Charity, raising over £3,000 in the process.
 Jane’s 9 year old step-granddaughter, Ella Jones, also took part in the event, losing around 12” of her hair which was sent to the Little Princess Trust, a charity providing real hair wigs free of charge to children who have lost their hair to cancer treatment.

 Raising awareness about dying, death and bereavement is also important to the team, and as well as sponsoring regular training courses for care home staff and events for professionals and participating in GriefJourney Essex with free structured courses for anyone coping with grief, Bennetts also offer occasional events such as hosting a recent performance of the one woman show ‘Outside the Box’ by Liz Rothschild.

 Somehow, alongside all the community work and fund raising efforts, Bennetts manage to ensure that the many funerals they carry out locally are all done to the highest standard.
-Their fleet of classic Rolls Royce vehicles is a familiar sight in town, with the Phantom VI hearse built for Jane’s father Arthur in the seventies a firm favourite for local people.
+Their fleet of classic Rolls Royce vehicles is a familiar sight in town, with the Phantom VI hearse commissioned by Jane’s father Arthur in the seventies a firm favourite for local people.
 In 2016 Bennetts acquired a LandRover hearse which is regularly chosen by families, and they also offer a VW Campervan that can be personalised with magnetic designs or letters.
 (It’s actually still a functioning campervan, the deck that supports the coffin can be removed!)